Recipe Chocolate fondant with amazake

 Set aside the melted, lukewarm chocolate.

 Then add the 150 g amazake and 30 ml neutral oil.
-Mix well to obtain a homogeneous preparation.
+Mix until smooth and emulsified.
+Then add to the egg-chocolate mixture.

 Pour the mixture into the lined tin.
 Tap the mold lightly on the work surface to smooth the surface and eliminate air bubbles.

-Bake for 30 minutes at 160°C. The surface should be cooked, but the center still very slightly quivering: it will finish setting in a cool place.
+Bake for 30 minutes at 170°C in a bain-marie.
+The surface should be cooked but the center still very slightly quivering: it will finish setting in a cool place.

 Leave to cool to room temperature.
 Then place in the fridge for at least 3 hours, ideally overnight.